Mike Portnoy: Other appearances

 Portnoy performed at Guitar Center's 2011 Drum-Off finale alongside Billy Sheehan, Tony MacAlpine and Derek Sherinian.

 In October 2015, Portnoy was featured in a Loudwire video where he played a game of "Name That Tune" on a children's Hello Kitty drumkit, performing songs such as "Love Gun" by Kiss, "Raining Blood" by Slayer, and "YYZ" by Rush.
 One year later, Loudwire featured Portnoy in a follow-up video in the same format using a children's Pokémon drumkit, performing songs such as "Painkiller" by Judas Priest, "Welcome Home" by King Diamond, and "Angel of Death" by Slayer.

-Since 2019, Portnoy has been a recurring guest in Drumeo videos that spotlight his abilities as well as take on various drumming challenges, such as playing "Shake It Off" by Taylor Swift and "Pneuma" by Tool on the spot.
+Since 2019, Portnoy has been a recurring guest in the Drumeo YouTube channel.
+Videos featuring him, such as his playthroughs of "Shake It Off" by Taylor Swift and "Pneuma" by Tool, have attracted online attention.

-Portnoy nearly played a one-off festival gig with Nickelback in 2022 after their drummer wasn't able to make the show, but the festival ended up being cancelled.
+In his playthrough of Nickelback's "Burn It to The Ground" for the Drumeo channel, Portnoy revealed he nearly played live with them for a festival gig in 2022, after their regular drummer wasn't able to make the show, before the festival ended up being cancelled.

-Portnoy performed with the Blue Thunder Drumline at the Seattle Seahawks football game on September 24, 2023, playing a few songs with the whole Drumline and a drum solo.
+Portnoy performed with the Blue Thunder Drumline at the Seattle Seahawks football game on September 24, 2023, playing a few songs with the drumline along with a drum solo.
 Portnoy shared it was an insanely cool experience playing on the Jumbotron in a football stadium in front of 65,000 people.

 Portnoy appeared as a guest for "John Petrucci's Guitar Universe 5.0", the fifth edition of John Petrucci's guitar camp, in August 2025.